PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Conclusion

 \section{Conclusion}

-In this study, we extended the Critique-and-Refine framework to support personalized story generation, and proposed a novel method called PREFINE, which enables the creation of user-tailored stories without requiring explicit user feedback or additional training.
+In this study, we proposed a novel personalized story generation method called PREFINE, which enables the creation of user-tailored stories without requiring explicit user feedback or additional training.
 PREFINE leverages a pseudo-user agent that mimics user preferences to generate user-specific rubrics.
-Based on these rubrics, the agent critiques and refines the story in multiple steps, gradually aligning it with the user’s individual tastes.
+Based on the rubrics, the agent critiques and refines the story in multiple steps, gradually aligning with the user’s preferences.

 Both automatic and human evaluations demonstrated that PREFINE achieves more effective personalization compared to the baselines.
 Furthermore, it was confirmed that PREFINE not only achieves successful personalization but also improves the general story quality to a level comparable to that of Self-Refine.
 The human evaluation results also suggest that the ability to construct rubrics that closely reflect user preferences plays a key role in the success of personalization within this framework.